A new approach of chain sampling inspection plan: Introduction

 \section{Introduction}

-A extremely important aspect about a product is quality.
-On the basis of lot quality, one may take a decision to accept or reject the lot. $100\%$ inspection of whole lot is not considerable due to time, cost, risk regarding product liability.
-Sometimes testing is destructive and expensive, so it would be better to inspect the sample of a lot and take a decision about lot acceptance or rejection on the basis of sample quality of submitted lot.
-Main aim of using ASIP is to reduce the cost of inspection, time of experimenter and provide protection to producer as well as consumer.
 ASIP is classifies in two broad areas: sampling inspection plan by attribute and sampling inspection plan by variable.
 In literature many attribute sampling inspection plans are available viz., SASIP, DASIP, GASIP, SESAIP etc., while variable sampling plan uses the accurate measurements of quality characteristics for decision-making rather than classifying the products as conforming or non-conforming.
-Both types of sampling inspection plan (attribute and variable) are used for sentencing a lot based on sample of that lot and the parameters are determined with the help of two point approaches: AQL and LQL.\\
+Both type (attribute and variable) sampling inspection plan are used for sentencing a lot based on sample of that lot.
+Plan parameters of both (attribute and variable) sampling inspection plan are determined with the help of two point approach.\\

 Many researcher have discussed the time truncated SASIP and some of them listed here, namely, Gupta$(1962)$, Gupta et al.$(1961)$, Rosaiah et al. $(2005)$, Tsai et al. $(2006)$, Baklizi et al. $(2004)$, Balakrishnan et al.$(2007)$, Aslam et al. $(2010)$ and Al-omari $(2015)$.
 Many authors have discussed the time truncated DASIP namely, GS Rao $(2011)$, Ramaswamy et al. $(2012)$ and Gui $(2014)$.
 Also, many researchers have studied GASIP with time truncated life test and readers may refer to Aslam et al. ($2009$) for gamma distribution, Aslam et al. ($2009, 2011$) for Weibull and Birnbaum-Saunders distributions, Rao ($2011$) for Marshall-Olkin extended exponential distribution.\\